RoganDawes/P4wnP1_aloa/README.md

 ```

 Assuming the given script is already running, pressing NUM on the USB host should result in typing out "NUM has been
-toggled", while pressing SCROLL LOCK results in the type text "SCROLL has been toggled".
+toggled", while pressing SCROLL LOCK results in the typed text "SCROLL has been toggled".
 This behavior repeats, until
-CAPS LOCK is pressed and the resulting LED changes ends the loop.
+CAPS LOCK is pressed and the resulting LED change aborts the loop and ends the HIDScript.

-Puhhh ... a bunch of text on this command, there still some things left.
+Puhhh ... a bunch of text on this command for a single HIDScript command, but there still some things left.

-We provided arguments like `NUM`, `ANY` or `ANY_OR_NONE` commands to `waitLED` without much explanation.
+We provided arguments like `NUM`, `ANY` or `ANY_OR_NONE` to the `waitLED` command, without further explanation.

-In fact `waitLED` accepts up to two arguments:
+The `waitLED` accepts up to two arguments:

 The first argument, as you might have guessed, is a whitelist filter for the LEDs to watch.
 Valid arguments are:
 - `ANY` (react on a change to any of the LEDs)